delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Configuring CodeSnip to Work With Your Compilers
 ================================================================================

-A feature of CodeSnip is the ability to test compile snippets in its database with any installed Windows 32 version of Delphi (i.e. Delphi 2 to 7 and 2005, 2006, 2007, 2009, 2010, XE and XE2) and FreePascal.
+A feature of CodeSnip is the ability to test compile snippets in its main database with any installed Windows 32 version of Delphi (i.e. Delphi 2 to 7 and 2005, 2006, 2007, 2009, 2010, XE and XE2) and FreePascal.
 User defined snippets can also be test compiled providing some simple rules are followed.

 When CodeSnip is first installed it knows nothing about the available compilers and so test compilations cannot be performed.
 You must tell CodeSnip about the